Madhura300/Rubicon-Project-2/README.md

 # Rubicon-Project-2
-Directory Watcher to check and watch the directory present. it includes modules of sys and os
+Directory Watcher to check and watch the directory present.
+It includes modules of os, sys
+For the script.py file to run make sure, you create a nested folder under the current running project and include a .txt file(can be blank).
+Run the file in the terminal : python script.py